Estimated reading time: 11 minutes

 When you open a No Fee Chequing Account

-Add an eligible direct deposit of at least $100 a month for 3 straight months.
+Add an eligible direct deposit of at least $100 monthly for three straight months.

 Your payroll, pension, or employment insurance should do the trick.

-The bank account that gives you more and part of our online banks list is the EQ bank.
+The EQ bank is the bank account that gives you more and is part of our online banks’ list.

 EQ BANK comes with no hidden fees that users need to worry about.